 In January 2014, the Bank and BNP PARIBAS signed an uncommitted secured credit facility agreement.
 The funds acquired under the new agreement totalled CHF 790 million, and the debt arising from the existing agreement (unsecured facility) was reduced.
 The total outstanding debt in CHF remained unchanged, only the nature of financing has been altered.
-On 04 February 2014, a credit line of PLN 800 million was renewed.
+On 4 February 2014, a credit line of PLN 800 million was renewed.
 The new maturity is set for August 2015.
 In May 2014, the Bank obtained PLN 300 million under the existing agreements.
 In June 2014, the following tranches were repaid at maturity: CHF 40 million, EUR 6 million and PLN 32 million.
 Additionally, as the tranche of CHF 275 million matured in July, its funds were replaced by tranches of longer maturity and the total funds adding to the same amount.
 Tranches of EUR 7.7 million and PLN 8 million were repaid in the second half of 2014.
+At BNP Paribas Factor, financing granted by the BNP PARIBAS group increased by the equivalent of PLN 261 million.

-Growth of the balance of credit lines and subordinated loans resulted predominantly from the incorporation of the lease business into the Bank's structures.
-Financing granted to the Bank by the BNP Paribas group (including leasing) increased by PLN 168 million in 2014.
-The total value of medium and long-term financing by the BNP Paribas group (including subordinated loans) as at the end of December 2014 amounted to PLN 6,846 million.
+Financing granted to the Group by the BNP PARIBAS group increased by PLN 429 million in 2014.
+The total value of medium and long-term financing by the BNP PARIBAS group (including subordinated loans) as at the end of December 2014 amounted to PLN 7,265 million.

-Furthermore, the Bank actively cooperates with European and international financial institutions, including the European Investment Bank and the European Bank for Reconstruction and Development.
+Furthermore, the Group actively cooperates with European and international financial institutions, including the European Investment Bank and the European Bank for Reconstruction and Development.
 On 24 June 2014, the Bank signed another agreement with the European Bank for Reconstruction and Development, under which the Bank can receive funds up to EUR 50 million for financing investment projects of small and medium-sized enterprises within the Sustainable Energy Financing Facility Programme (PolSEFF 2).
 Under this agreement, the Bank received EUR 30 million in September 2014.
 As at the end of December 2014, the disbursed financing made available by these institutions totalled PLN 766 million.

 In May 2014, the public share issue was completed which bolstered the equity capital by 219 million.
-The equity capital balance as at the end of 2014 increased by PLN 357 million in total, in comparison to 2013.
+The equity capital balance as at the end of 2014 increased by PLN 316 million in total, in comparison to 2013.

 Pursuant to Art.
 25 item 2 of the Regulation of the European Parliament and Council (EU) No. 575/2013 dated 26 June 2013 regarding prudential requirements for credit institutions and investment firms (the CRR Regulation), on 2 December 2014 the Bank obtained a consent of the Financial Supervision Authority (KNF) to include the after-tax profit earned in the period from 1 January 2014 to 30 June 2014 into the Common Equity Tier 1 capital, to calculate capital ratios.
-The Board of Executives of the Bank will recommend to the Annual General Meeting approving the Bank's financial statements for 2014 to adopt a resolution regarding the retention of the entire after-tax profit earned by the Bank in the period from 1 January 2014 to 30 June 2014 in the amount of PLN 85,505,178.17, in the Bank's equity capital, and on earmarking this profit to increase the Bank's own funds, and on the related no dividend payment from the profit for that period,
+The Board of Executives of the Bank will recommend to the Annual General Meeting approving the Bank's financial statements for 2014 to adopt a resolution regarding the retention of the entire after-tax profit earned by the Bank in the period from 1 January 2014 to 30 June 2014 in the amount of PLN 85,505,178.17, in the Bank's equity capital, and on earmarking this profit to increase the Bank's own funds, and on the related no dividend payment from the profit for that period.

-6. PROSPECTS FOR ACTIVITY DEVELOPMENT OF BNP PARIBAS BANK POLSKA SA
+6. PROSPECTS FOR ACTIVITY DEVELOPMENT OF BNP PARIBAS BANK POLSKA SA GROUP